Becoming a grandparent is amazing.

 I created More Than Grand with a focus on how important it is to be a grandparent.
 There’s plenty of fun along the way, but it’s fun with a purpose: how to make the most of your role as a grandparent.
 How to be more than grand.

-In addition to the blog, I send out a monthly email with musings, activities and giveaways.
-If you haven’t already signed up for it, I’d love to add you to the list!
-I’ve also got an active community of grandparents on Facebook and Instagram, so please join us there for links to interesting articles, information, quotes and questions--and the occasional photo of my adorable grandchildren!
+Our blog will provide you with tons of inspiration and information.
+You'll also find our active community of grandparents on Facebook and Instagram, so please join us there for links to interesting articles, information, quotes and questions--and the occasional photo of my adorable grandchildren!

 A little about me